Condition · Evidence Hub

 Vagus Nerve Stimulation for Alzheimer's Disease

 Does vagus nerve stimulation help with alzheimer's disease?
-11 human studies have investigated VNS for alzheimer's disease, including 1 systematic review and 10 controlled trials, published between 2002 and 2025, with 6 published since 2022.
+10 human studies have investigated VNS for alzheimer's disease, including 1 systematic review, 4 controlled trials, and 5 narrative reviews, published between 2002 and 2025, with 5 published since 2022.
 Studies use implanted (iVNS), transcutaneous auricular (taVNS), and transcutaneous cervical (tcVNS) stimulation.
 Findings vary by study design and population; the studies below are ranked by evidence strength so you can weigh the research directly.

 Human Studies